JetBrains-Research/litmuskt/README.md

 ## Important notes

+### General notes

-* If you decide to add some litmus tests, and you want them to be detected by CLI, you **must** put them into `:testsuite` subproject and into a "container" `object` annotated with `@LitmusTestContainer` (see existing tests as examples) as object properties.
+* If you decide to add some litmus tests, and you want them to be detected by CLI or JCStress, you **must** put them into `:testsuite` subproject and into a "container" `object` annotated with `@LitmusTestContainer` (see existing tests as examples) as object properties.
 * Setting thread affinity is not supported on macOS yet.
 As such, `getAffinityManager()` returns `null` on macOS.